iacgm/website/content/posts/c2bf.md

 }
 ```

-Equality checks, while-non-zero loops, and if-statements are all, if not easy, at least tractable problems to address in BF itself.
+Implementing equality checks, while-non-zero loops, and if-statements in Brainfuck are all, if not easy, at least tractable problems.

 As for pointer-reads-and-writes, I will make no attempt to explain these, beyond linking [this excellent article](https://www.inshame.com/2008/02/efficient-brainfuck-tables.html).